What is Shopify?

 - Export orders

-The main thing missing is the ability to print a full order invoice but you can add this functionality by installing an app and while Shopify do a free one, the paid options offer much more in terms of features and customization.
+The main thing missing is the ability to print a full order invoice but you can add this functionality by installing an app and while Shopify does a free one, the paid options offer much more in terms of features and customization.

 Is Shopify a Good Ecommerce Platform?

-Shopify has a very good selection of features, is easy to use and has a lot of resources to help get you not only get started but also to help you grow your store, it just offers a very good all around package and while some other platforms may be better in certain areas, arguably nothing is better than Shopify overall.
+Shopify has a very good selection of features, is easy to use and has a lot of resources to help get you not only get started but also to help you grow your store, it just offers a very good all-around package and while some other platforms may be better in certain areas, arguably nothing is better than Shopify overall.

-There are a couple of things that are drawbacks for the platform, such as the transaction fees, as they can make Shopify more expensive than their competition, Shopify can also become more expensive if you need to use paid for apps and opt for a premium theme.
+There are a couple of things that are drawbacks for the platform, such as the transaction fees, as they can make Shopify more expensive than their competition, Shopify can also become more expensive if you need to use paid-for apps and opt for a premium theme.

-So there it is, my full review of Shopify.
+So there it is, our full review of Shopify.
 A very good ecommerce platform that is loaded with features and very easy to use but does have a couple of flaws.
 Definitely give it a try for yourself to see if it is the right choice for you!